mocdaniel/lab-argocd-odyssey/educates/workshop/content/12-application-crd/index.md

 **ArgoCD can enforce the state of any Kubernetes resource it is managing.**

-This applies to normal, everyday resources like Services, Deployments, and Ingresses, but also to more specialized CRDs, and even **Applications themselves**.
-This opens up the way for a very interesting concept...
+This applies to normal, everyday resources like Services, Deployments, and Ingresses, but also to more specialized CRDs, and even **Applications themselves**, which opens up the way for a very interesting concept...